pan-unit42/playbook_viewer/docs/Playbook Structure.md

   * The Indicator 'indicates' the Campaign

 * Indicator --> Attack Pattern
-  * The Indicator 'Uses' the Attack Pattern
+  * The Indicator 'uses' the Attack Pattern

 * Indicator --> Malware
   * The Indicator 'indicates' the Malware